danielcorin/blog/content/posts/2024/learning-how-to-learn.md

 The course introduces a mental model (no pun intended) for how the brain works by contrasting two modes: focus mode and diffuse mode.
 Being in one of these modes prevents you from being in the other.
-For me, it helped provide some insight into why at some times things like coding, being creative and writing can be more difficult than others.
+For me, it helped provide some insight into why at some times things like coding, being creative, and writing can be more difficult than others.

 The course also provided corroborating evidence for a few approaches to getting "unstuck" that I've learned after a lot of trial and error.
 If I get stuck on a problem, my first intuition is often to spend more time and energy trying to solve it.